mctools/simplebuild/doc/source/about.rst

 Historically several other people also contributed to the development of the code.
-Of particular note is the work and support by Kalliopi Kanaki (former ESS ERIC, now IAEA), and Xiao Xiao Cai (former DTU, now CSNS) and Richard Hall-Wilton (former ESS ERIC, now FDK-SD).
+Of particular note is the work and support by Kalliopi Kanaki (former ESS ERIC, now IAEA), Xiao Xiao Cai (former DTU, now CSNS) and Richard Hall-Wilton (former ESS ERIC, now FDK-SD).